-Problem: (A) Do persons acquiring an interest in real property after a Notice of Lis Pendens (Notice of Pendency of an Action) in proper form is recorded take such interest subject to any rights or interests which may subsequently be determined in the action identified in said Notice of Lis Pendens?
+Problem: (A) Do persons acquiring an interest in real property after a Notice of Lis Pendens (Notice of of Lis Pendens?

-Problem: (B) If a pleading is filed wherein affirmative relief is claimed affecting the title to real property, but no Notice of Lis Pendens is recorded, do persons acquiring an interest in the property thereafter take such interest subject to any rights or interests which may subsequently be determined in said action?
+Pendency of an Action) in proper form is recorded take such interest subject to any rights or interests which may subsequently be determined in the action identified in said Notice but no Notice of Lis Pendens is recorded, do persons acquiring an interest in the property thereafter take such interest subject to any rights or interests which may subsequently be determined in said action?